Regret-free truth-telling voting rules: Introduction

-We examine the incentives to report preferences truthfully from the lenses of regret avoidance, in the sense of \cite{fernandez2020deferred}.
-Regret is intimately connected to (i) choice, and (ii) counterfactuals; see \cite{zeelenberg2007comparative}.
 We assume that an agent knows their own preference over alternatives and the voting rule used to select an outcome.
 Upon observing the outcome, the agent infers which were the possible preferences profiles reported by the other agents.
 An agent suffers regret if the chosen report is dominated ex-post.
 A voting rule is regret-free truth-telling if it guarantees that no agent regrets reporting their preferences truthfully.

-First, we show that if the voting rule only considers the most preferred alternative reported by each agent (i.e. tops-only property), then regret-free truth-telling is equivalent to strategy-proofness.
+First, we show that if the voting rule only considers the most preferred alternative reported by each agent (i.e. it is tops-only), then regret-free truth-telling is equivalent to strategy-proofness.
 This equivalence implies that: (i) for problems with only two alternatives, extended majority voting rules are the only regret-free truth-telling rules; and, (ii) there are no non-dictatorial tops-only regret-free truth-telling voting rules, on the universal domain.
 Thus, we examine non-tops-only rules when there are more than two alternatives.
 We study whether three of the most important families of non-tops-only voting methods satisfy regret-free truth-telling: (i) maxmin methods, (ii) scoring methods, and (iii) Condorcet consistent methods.
 Maxmin methods select those alternatives that ``make the least happy agent(s) as happy as possible'' \citep{rawls1971theory}.
-Scoring methods assign points to each alternative according to the rank it has in agents' preferences and selects one of the alternatives with highest score.
+Scoring methods assign points to each alternative according to the rank it has in agents' preferences and selects one of the alternatives with the highest score.
 Condorcet consistent methods select the pairwise majority winner (Condorcet winner) whenever one exists.
-To resolve potential multiplicity in the scoring and maxmin methods we consider two classical tie-breakings.
-One is defined by picking the preference of a fixed agent (neutral).
+To resolve potential multiplicity in the scoring and maxmin methods we consider two classical tie-breakers.
+One is defined by picking according to the preference of a fixed agent (neutral).
 The other is defined by a fixed order of the alternatives (anonymous).